android-dtf/dtf/README.md

     $ sudo apt-get install lintian python2.7 openjdk-8-jdk python-pip devscripts shellcheck
     $ sudo pip install flake8 pylint pytest pytest-runner

-### Building the dtfClient
-First, you'll need to build the dtfClient APK.
-This is currently performed using the bundled `gradlew` scripts in the 'dtf-client-app' directory.
-For security reasons, the release keys for the dtfClient are not included in the git repo, so you'll have to generate your own:

-    $ cd dtf-client-app
-    $ keytool -genkey -v -keystore app/keys/ReleaseKeys.jks -alias dtfReleaseKeys -keyalg RSA -keysize 2048 -validity 10000

-Next, build the APK:

-    $ ./gradlew clean assembleRelease

-### Building the Debian Package
-Once you've built the dtfClient, you can now build the rest of the project, which is currently limited to Debian '.deb' packages.
+You can now build the project, which is currently limited to Debian '.deb' packages.
 To build `dtf`, run the following command from the project root:

     $ ./gradlew clean build